posit-dev/posit-sdk-py/CONTRIBUTING.md

 - Python >=3.8

-> [!TIP]
+> [!INFO]
-> We recommend using virtual environments to maintain a clean and consistent development environment.
+> We require using virtual environments to maintain a clean and consistent development environment.
+> Any Python virtual environment will do.

 ## Instructions

 > [!WARNING]
-> Executing `make` will utilize `pip` to install third-party packages in your activated Python environment.
+> Executing `make` will install third-party packages in your Python environment.
 Please review the [`Makefile`](./Makefile) to verify behavior before executing any commands.

 1. Fork the repository and open it in your development environment.
+2. Activate your Python environment (e.g., `source .venv/bin/activate`)
-2. Run `make` to run the default development workflow.
+3. Run `make` to run the default development workflow.
-3. Make your changes and test them thoroughly using `make test`
+4. Make your changes and test them thoroughly using `make test`
-4. Run `make fmt` and `make lint` to verify adherence to the project style guide.
+5. Run `make fmt` and `make lint` to verify adherence to the project style guide.
-5. Commit your changes and push them to your forked repository.
+6. Commit your changes and push them to your forked repository.
-6. Submit a pull request to the main repository.
+7. Submit a pull request to the main repository.

 ## Tooling